 Like competitors Toast, Square, and Upserve by Lightspeed, Revel Systems offers a built-in payment processor, Revel Advantage, as part of the POS.
 Unlike those other systems, however, Revel integrates with several third-party processors so that users can shop for the lowest processing rates.
 However, you typically get the best monthly software subscription rates with Revel Systems when you enroll in Revel Advantage along with the POS.

 - Reporting: Revel Systems tracks everything from your incoming inventory to employee hours and sales.
 Detailed cost of goods sold (COGS) and labor reports help you keep your costs in line and prepare more accurate sales forecasts.
-Product Mix Reports and Hourly Sales Reports show your bestselling products.
 You can also build custom reports in the back-office dashboard, a feature that some cloud POS systems either lack or charge extra for.
 You can track reports in real time using the Revel Insights smartphone reporting app.